WillisPalmer launches Children’s Charter to support vulnerable children

 Children who have suffered neglect and abuse during lockdown need identifying and providing with support as a matter of urgency as they return to school.

-The day will begin at 9.30am for registration and tea / coffee, with a prompt 10.00am start, the course will end at approx 4.00pm
+The days will begin at 9.30am for registration and tea / coffee, with a prompt 10.00 am start.
+The days will end by 4.00 pm.

 A light lunch will be provided.
 Please advise of any allergies or dietary requirements of each individual when booking places on this course.